CherilusSamBracley/Retrieve-the-value-of-a-field-PYTHON-GUI/README.md

 # Retrieve-the-value-of-a-field-PYTHON-GUI
-This application is used to retain and display the data or a data enters an input field it is code in python and I use tkinter
+This application is a python project created in order to sharpen my python skills In this project you will trip on 3 widgets
+_An Entry (Input)
+_A Button
+_A Label  text (or a text)

+You have to insert something inside of the Entry and once you complete this process and you click on the button, Your data will appear on the Label text